exseivier/bestur/README.md

 # About requirements
 I tested BESTur in a 64-bit-AMD-processor computer in GNU/Linux Debian distro operating system (version 9).
 I worte the pipeline main script in bash (version 4.4.12).
 I used the following bioinformatic armory to construct the pipeline: BLAST (2.8.1), Bowtie (2.3.5), Cufflinks (2.2.1), and gffread (from Cufflinks package).
 I also worte python scripts to glue the pipeline, and in this case I used the version 2.7.13.
 This pipeline uses two python libraries that shlould be installed in the python libaries path to be used in the scripts.

+# Installation
+[Currently working on a makefile file]

+To install this package.
+After download the package, decompress it and sotre it in a folder, then all the scripts in the scripts folder should be copied into the binary path or you can make symbolic links from storage folder pathways in the binary path.
+This binary path should be annotated in the PATH environment variable.

 # Usage